portableDD/chainVerse-backend/CONTRIBUTING.md

 # Contributing to chainVerse

-Thank you for your interest in contributing to DeWordle!
+Thank you for your interest in contributing to chainVerse!
 This guide will help you get started and while you are here do well to join our Telegram at [**chainverse**](https://t.me/+nfr3_9fyvDozYzI0).

 ### Important Note Before Applying 📝